Chartres (Centre-Val de Loire), France June 2024 (Tour 9)

 Put me on the walls of a castle and I am normally looking outwards for the best views.
 Not so in this case.
 The views along and inside the Chateau walls are truly superb and the restored gardens certainly do the place justice…

-Although this is not to say that there aren’t some views outside the castle wall that are not also worth taking in…
+But this is not to say that there aren’t some views outside the castle wall that are not also worth taking in…

-There was just time left for us to take a short stroll around the pedestrian old town (well worth visiting with plenty of fine old houses and lovely cafes) and stop for lunch in a small bistro along the banks of the River Loire (which in case you don’t know officially separates the north and south of France and also marks the furthest point north reached by the Moors as they pushed up from Morocco into Europe) before we set off for our next port of call – Saint Aignan.
+There was just time left for us to take a short stroll around the pedestrianised old town (well worth visiting with plenty of fine old houses and lovely cafes) and stop for lunch in a small bistro along the banks of the River Loire (which in case you don’t know officially separates the north and south of France and also marks the furthest point north reached by the Moors as they pushed up from Morocco into Europe) before we set off for our next port of call – Saint Aignan.

 Montrichard sur Cher (Centre Val de Loire), France – August 2020 (Tour 3)